eduardoloz/Systems-ChatRoom/DEVLOG.md

 ## 01/11/23
 * Created data structures for a message and a linked list for a queue for storing message history

+## 01/12/23
+* Finished the message linked list.
+* Expanded message datatype to include metadata such as user and time sent